Africa Cup of Nations: 2010s: Switch to odd years

-Since 2019: Tournament expansion & Date Change to Summer
+Since 2019: Tournament expansion and date change

-Under Ahmad Ahmad's presidency, there were discussions regarding further changes to the Africa Cup of Nations.
-In July 2017, two changes were proposed: switching the timing of the competition from January to the Northern Hemisphere summer and expanding from 16 to 24 teams (effective from the 2019 Africa Cup of Nations).
-On 20 July 2017, the CAF Executive Commission approved the propositions at a meeting in Rabat, Morocco.
+In July 2017, under Ahmad Ahmad's presidency, two changes were approved: switching the timing of the competition from January to the Northern Hemisphere summer and expanding from 16 to 24 teams (effective from the 2019 Africa Cup of Nations).

-Algeria won the African Cup of Nations 2019, achieving a 1–0 victory against Senegal in the final.
-The title was Algeria's second ever and first since 1990.
+Algeria won the African Cup of Nations 2019, defeating Senegal 1–0 in the final.
+The title was Algeria's second, and first since 1990.
 Nigeria came third after beating Tunisia 1–0 in their third-place decider match.
 The prize money awarded to the 2019 Africa Cup of Nations winner amounted to $4.5 million while runners-up Senegal got $2.5 million.

 Match days 3 and 4 of the 2021 Africa Cup of Nations qualifiers, which was slated from 25 to 30 March 2020, were postponed due to the COVID-19 pandemic.
 The 2021 Africa Cup of Nations tournament, hosted by Cameroon, was postponed to 2022 due to the COVID-19 pandemic.
-The Confederation of African Football increased the cash prize for the winner from $4.5 million to $5 million for 2021 Africa Cup of Nations while the second-best team would get $2.75 million.
+The Confederation of African Football increased the cash prize for the winner from $4.5 million to $5 million for the 2021 Africa Cup of Nations while the second-best team would get $2.75 million.
 Senegal won the tournament for the first time after defeating Egypt on penalties in the final.

-Due to several circumstances the 2021 and 2023 editions, mainly to the heat on the African continent, but recently, i.e. 2025, due to the new quadrennial FIFA Club World Cup tournament, it has been held around January in the following year.
-In 2025 it will start already on 21 December 2025.

-In 2029 again the Africa Cup of Nations will be played around January 2030, but starting in December 2029, due to the 2029 FIFA Club World Cup to be held in the summer of 2029.
+In that tournament, Salima Mukansanga became the first woman to referee at the Africa Cup of Nations, leading an all-woman officiating team of Fatiha Jermoumi (Morocco), Carine Atemzabong (Cameroon), and Bouchra Karboubi (Morocco) as the VAR.

+The 2023 edition of the Cup was held from January 2024, mainly due to the heat in host Ivory Coast.

+The 2025 event, the 35th edition, was held in December 2025 and January 2026, with the timing due to the new quadrennial FIFA Club World Cup tournament.
+Prize money was increased from US$7 million in 2023 to US$10 million in 2025.
+Senegal beat host nation Morocco 1–0 in the final at Prince Moulay Abdellah Stadium in Rabat on 19 January 2026, but the result was overturned by the Confederation of African Football's appeal board on 17 March 2026 on the basis that the Senegal players stormed off the pitch to forfeit the match, despite play later continuing.
+The match outcome was officially changed to a 3–0 win to Morocco.
+Senegal has said it will appeal against the ruling.
+On 24 March 2026, for the first time CAS (Court of Arbitration) stated it was approached by the Senegalese Football Federation, appealing against the decision to strip them of their title.
+CAS Director General Matthieu Reeb said the appeal will be heard as swiftly as possible.

+2028: Return to even-numbered years and change in frequency

+On 20 December 2025, CAF announced that the tournament would return to even-numbered years and would become a quadrennial event starting with the 2028 edition.
+In addition, it was announced that an annual African Nations League would commence in 2029.